kcarta/kcarta.github.io-temp/_posts/2020-09-06-ten-commandments-customer.md

 With the primary goal of protecting my team members from their own good intentions, I recently thought up a set of **commandments** to dictate behavior on a project, especially in the presence of a customer[^1].
 At first I thought these would be fun joke material, but after having drafted the list, I started to admire how, as **commandments**, they speak as if coming from a far-away voice of authority, against seemingly mundane transgressions whose consequences could nonetheless be severe and eternal.
 Like the *original* commandments, these are meant to protect team members against their own natural tendencies (*a reasonable person acting in good faith*...).

-*Do you have comments or proposals for amendments to this list?
-I'd love to hear them!*

 # 10 Commandments in the Presence of a Customer[^1]

 > To protect yourself, your team, your project, and your company